Revisiting Active Learning in the Era of Vision Foundation Models: Conclusions

 \section{Conclusions}

-In this work, we systematically study four critical components of effective active learning in the context of Foundation Models.
+In this work, we systematically study four critical components of effective active learning in the context of foundation models.
 Given our observations, we propose a new AL strategy, named \dropout, that combines the benefits of strong initial pool selection by class centroids and a dropout-motivated uncertainty measure for querying unlabeled instances.
-This method outperforms other AL queries in a variety of natural image, biomedical, and large-scale datasets and poses a paradigm shift to leveraging the properties of Foundation Model representations in AL.

-\paragraph{Limitations and Societal Impact}{Our work is a principled investigation focused on the interplay of AL and Foundation Models, and we recognize certain limitations.
-Firstly, our approach presumes availability of public Foundation Models, which may not be universally accessible.
-Secondly, inherent biases and ethical dilemmas tied to these models could be reflected in our method, possibly leading to biased outcomes or propagation of harmful stereotypes.
-Despite these issues, the growth of Foundation Models encourages their use in AL, even with out-of-domain datasets.
+This method outperforms other AL queries in a variety of natural image, biomedical, and large-scale datasets.
+It poses a paradigm shift to leveraging the properties of foundation model representations in AL. \paragraph{Limitations and Societal Impact}{Our work is a principled investigation focused on the interplay of AL and foundation models, and we recognize certain limitations.
+Firstly, our approach presumes the availability of public foundation models, which may not be universally accessible.
+Secondly, inherent biases and ethical dilemmas tied to these models could be reflected in our method, possibly leading to biased outcomes or the propagation of harmful stereotypes.
+Thirdly, our experiments focus on datasets with a relatively even distribution of labels, as has been the norm with most works exploring AL queries.
+Given that long-tailed datasets are quite common in the real world, there is a concern that our findings may not generalize to scenarios with heavily imbalanced class labels.
+This limitation warrants further investigation, particularly in the biomedical domain, where class imbalances and long-tailed distributions are widespread.
+Despite these issues, the growth of foundation models encourages their use in AL, even with out-of-domain datasets.
+Finally, we acknowledge that the semi-supervised learning method implemented in this study is not the only way to leverage unlabeled instances in this manner.
+Due to our experimental setup involving a fixed representation space generated by frozen foundation model backbones, we are constrained to a subset of SSL algorithms that operate in an offline mode.
+However, we encourage future work to investigate further along these lines and emphasize that our recommendation is limited to the use of a particular label propagation algorithm.
 We urge future research to address these concerns while considering the broader ethical implications.}